Benjamin1630/3DAsteroidMiner/SPACE_BRAKE_SYSTEM.md

 # Space Brake System

 ## Overview
-The Space Brake system provides players with a toggleable braking mechanism that applies counter-force to slow down the ship in space.
+The Space Brake system provides players with a hold-to-use braking mechanism that applies counter-force to slow down the ship in space.
 This feature is inspired by space flight simulators like Elite Dangerous and Star Citizen.

 **Key Behavior**: The space brake is intelligent - it only applies counter-force in directions where you're **NOT** actively thrusting.
 This allows you to accelerate in one direction while the brake automatically stops drift in other directions.

 ## Features
-- **Toggle Activation**: Press X (keyboard) or Y button (gamepad) to toggle space brake on/off
+- **Hold to Activate**: Hold X (keyboard) or Y button (gamepad) to engage space brake
 - **Selective Counter-Force**: Only applies braking force in axes where you're NOT thrusting:
   - Forward/Back: Brakes only if not pressing W/S
   - Left/Right: Brakes only if not pressing A/D